elliahu/HammockEngine/README.md

 - [ ] Physics and collisions
 - Will see what more

-## Currently working on
+## Currently working on (hot stuff)
-Currently, I am working on implementing shadow system that will handle all kind of shadow types and will be performant.
-I've already implemented basic offscreen rendering pipeline so now I an step closer to this.
+- Implementing shadow system that will handle all kind of shadow types and will be performant. (basic singular-source spot/directional shadow already implemented)
+- Code refactoring and rethinking architectural choices - mainly descriptor handling
+- Porting from GLFW to SDL2